w3f/Grants-Program/applications/FuzzLand.md

 Other projects can reuse the components of FuzzLand platforms.
 For example, the optimistic rollups pallet can be used by Layer 2 solutions.
 Collaborative manual auditing projects can also use the audit pallet or our chain by replacing the rollups pallet with consensus pallets.

-We have yet to see any similar projects in Substrate / Polkadot / Kusama ecosystem.
+[Decentralized Security Marketplace](https://github.com/w3f/Grants-Program/blob/master/docs/RFPs/Open/decentralized-security-marketplace.md) is a related RFP.
+[QRUCIAL DAO](https://github.com/w3f/Grants-Program/pull/989) is a related project in Substrate ecosystem.
+QRUCIAL DAO and FuzzLand both reach consensus about the auditing result.
+The fundamental differences are:
+* FuzzLand harnesses the computation power of the crowd to perform compute-intensive dynamic program analysis, resulting in fast and highly accurate auditing.
+Yet, QRUCIAL DAO's analysis is performed by rerunning a same set of fast static analysis tools on multiple nodes, of which the requirement of multiple nodes is solely for reaching consensus.
+* We support all LLVM targets, including Substrate pallet, ink!, Solidity, Move, Rust, C/C++, etc. projects while QRUCIAL DAO is tailored for smart contract auditing.
+* We use optimistic rollups to efficiently reach consensus while QRUCIAL DAO uses the governance pallet.

 Code4rena, Immunefi, Secure3, Sherlock, etc. are similar projects in other ecosystems, but they all rely on human auditors.

 ## Team :busts_in_silhouette: